Ashinaga (organization): "At Home in the World" performances

 The "At Home in the World" [世界がわが家] performance is the Ashinaga Africa Initiative’s public awareness program.
 It was first held in March 2014, in Sendai and Tokyo.
-The concert is a collaborative effort between Ashinaga and Vassar College, directed by John Caird, and features dancing and singing by children from a school run by Ashinaga Uganda; music by members of the Vassar College Choirs; and a wadaiko (traditional Japanese drumming) performed by a team of teenagers from the Tohoku region that was devastated by the 2011 earthquake and tsunami.
-More performances are planned for 2015, to be held in New York, Washington, DC, and Tokyo.
+The concert is a collaborative effort between Ashinaga and Vassar College, directed by John Caird, and features dancing and singing by children from a school run by Ashinaga Uganda; music by members of the Vassar College Choirs; and a wadaiko (traditional Japanese drumming) performed by a team of teenagers from Tohoku region that was devastated by triple disaster in March 2011.
+More performances are planned for 2015, to be held in New York City, Philadelphia, Washington, D.C., Tokyo, Osaka, and among other cities.

 Kenjin-Tatsujin Council

-The council’s purpose is to act as an advisory board to Ashinaga, to provide guidance for the Ashinaga Africa Initiative and to develop Ashinaga’s institutional trust and authority internationally.
+The council's purpose is to act as an advisory board to Ashinaga, to provide guidance for the Ashinaga Africa Initiative and to develop Ashinaga's institutional trust and authority internationally.
 Kenjin are intellectual and business leaders held in high public regard and who are knowledgeable about global issues, while Tatsujin are nationally or internationally recognized artists, performers, and athletes who are socially active and globally conscious.
 As of June 2015, the Council comprises 66 members: 25 members from Europe, 17 members from North America, 11 members from South America and 13 members from Asia.
 The council is chaired by Mr. Louis Schweitzer.